 People with darker skin are at a greater risk of hyperpigmentation, or thicker raised scars.

 After undergoing breast reduction surgery, patients must wear a compression garment day and night for three weeks or sometimes as long as six to eight weeks.
 This is important as it helps to protect the wounds and aid the healing process.

 Some clinics recommend gentle scar massage techniques to help reduce scar tissue post-surgery.

-Regardless of which technique you undergo, Cadogan Clinic is able to provide each and every one of its patients with access to one of London’s most advanced scar minimization and prevention teams following their procedure.
-Our nurses have decades of experience and will provide you with the tools and techniques to support your healing process as effectively as possible.
+The Cadogan Clinic provides each and every one of its patients with access to one of London’s most advanced scar minimisation programmes, led by our scar prevention team here at the clinic.
+Our nurses have decades of experience and will provide you with the tools and techniques to support your healing process as effectively as possible

 Short scar breast reduction surgery, as the name suggests, is a technique which consists of smaller incisions.
 Because these incisions are smaller, scarring is contained to a small area, usually on the lower half of the breasts.
 These scars are hidden under clothing.

 This method is usually used for women who are experiencing sagging and want a small to moderate reduction in their breast size.
 Short scar techniques are not as effective for the reduction of larger breasts.